CriMenghini/ADM/2020/Homework_3/README.md

 "C**A**DFE**CE**IL**GJ**HABNOFP**ST**IR**Y**OEABILCNR."
 Among all the possible such sequences, you are asked to find the one that is the longest.

-Define as X[i] = "the length of the longest sequence of characters in alfabetical order up to the *i*-th character".
+Define as X[i] = the length of the longest sequence of characters in alphabetical order that terminates at the *i*-th character".
 One can prove that

 ```X[i] = 1 + max{X[j]; j = 0, ..., i-1, such that S[j]<S[i]}```